alanfrancoa/alanfrancoa/README.md

 ## 🚀 About Me
 🧉I'm Alan, an argentinian frontend developer.

-👩‍💻 I'm currently working on Galeno as IT Technical Support

-🧠 I'm currently learning React and Java
+🧠 I'm currently learning React

 🤔 I'm looking for help with React